Senior Picture Ideas & Posing Tips

 - How can I make my senior pictures look good?

 Lighting is key to make a good photo.
 Try to avoid harsh, unflattering shadows.
 Also, pose and smile as naturally as possible; it makes a great difference.
+See more tips about posing for pictures here.

 - What should you wear for senior pictures?